 “An ouster, in the law of tenancy in common, is the wrongful dispossession or exclusion by one tenant of his cotenant or cotenants from the common property of which they are entitled to possession.
 The ouster must be proved by acts of an adverse character, such as claiming the whole for himself, denying the title of his companion, or refusing to permit him to enter.
 Actual or constructive possession of the ousted tenant in common at the time of the ouster is not necessary.”
 Zaslow v.
 Kroenert (1946) 29 Cal.
 2d 541, 548.”
 The bottom line is that co-owners should be entitled to “admittance upon demand.”
 Zaslow v.
 Kroenert (1946) 29 Cal.
 2d 541, 548.

 “The practical borderline between privileged occupancy of the whole by a single cotenant and unprivileged greedy grabbing which subjects the greedy one to liability to his cotenants is not crystal clear.”
 Estate of Hughes (1992) 5 Cal.
 App.
 4th 1607, 1612.

 However, courts have found it proper to “offset the reasonable value of the use of plaintiff’s interest in the property against the payments for interest, taxes and insurance made by defendants in preservation of the property.”
 Hunter v.
 Schultz (1996) 240 Cal.App.
 2d 24, 32.

 The bottom line is that a skilled partition attorney in California will ensure that the rights of co-owners are properly advanced in the courts to maximize the outcome.
-If you have further questions, do not hesitate to call or email us to speak with a real estate attorney in Riverside available as counsel throughout the Inland Empire and Southern California.
+If you have further questions, do not hesitate to call or email us to speak with a real estate attorney in California.